olegtsizdyn/Angular-Blog-2/README.md

 ## How to start:
 - Download this repository
+- Open this project in your code editor
 - Enter the command in the console "npm i"
 - After that, start the server with the command "ng serve -o"
 - Start json-server with the command "json-server --watch db.json"
-- Open localhost: 3000 in browser
-- Done
+- You can use